 As much as we hope that, for once, Werther can survive the end of his own opera—emerging on the other side with a prescription for Zoloft, the name of a good shrink, and a Tinder account—no opera character can outrun their fate.
 More than anything else, I came to realize this while in a red velvet seat at the Met (a house that had been the real-life setting for the death of Bantcho Bantchevsky in 1988, believed by many to be self-inflicted).

 From this seat during “Der fliegende Holländer,” I could clearly see my father in Senta’s refusal to work at her spinning wheel with the other women.
-I can see his interior world ring out with Senta’s ballad, a ballad that shines in dark contrast to the simple female chorus that precedes it.
-I can see in him what Wagner described as the “primeval trait of man’s essential nature…the longing for peace from life’s storms.”
+I could see his interior world ring out with Senta’s ballad, a ballad that shines in dark contrast to the simple female chorus that precedes it.
+I could see in him what Wagner described as the “primeval trait of man’s essential nature…the longing for peace from life’s storms.”